-Everything you need to know about hard water and how an electronic water descaler can help
+Everything you need to know about hard water and how an electronic descaler can help

 electronic water descaler.